ayrus/afterglow-cloud/README.md

 6) Edit <code>settings.py</code> at afterglow\_cloud/settings.py (if you're currently in
 ~/afterglow-cloud/afterglow\_cloud).
 This file contains important configuration for the application to run.
 You'll have to edit Lines #10-88 with the instructions inside.
-The file has been commented to help you out.
+The file has been commented in detail to help you out.

 7) Create tables in the database with Django's <code>syncdb</code> command.